-Students examine, and are encouraged to quickly move beyond, simplistic notions of good/bad and right/wrong.
-The centrality of human agency and deliberate/intentional decision making and judgment in context will be emphasized.
+In this introductory ethics unit students encounter, and are encouraged to quickly move beyond, simplistic notions of good/bad and right/wrong.
+The centrality of human agency and deliberate/intentional decision making, and all-important judgment in context, will be emphasized.
 The strengths and the limitations of examining consequences and following rules will be explored.
 Students will also encounter cultural relativism and notions of pluralism.

 Jump straight in by asking students individually to think freely and write on one side of a card at least 8 examples of “What’s good?”
 On the other side of the card suggest 8 examples of “What’s bad?”

-Next students are asked to write on a second card what they already understand by the the idea of ethics and/or moralty.
+Next students are asked to write on a second card what they already understand by the the idea of ethics and/or morality.
 These initial responses will collected and revisited later.

 Next, in pairs, students are prompted to make a personal list of rules to live by, three examples are offered to illustrate the activity but students can choose whether or not to include them: